What is a Defective Product?

 - Defective Airbags

 As the name suggests, a manufacturing defect is created during the making of the product.
 The design itself may be safe and free of flaws, but sometime in the process of manufacturing or producing the product, the product picked up a problem.
-In these cases most of the products that are manufactured are fine, but the defective product comes out different, making it dangerous and defective.
+In these cases, most of the products that are manufactured are fine, but the defective product comes out different, making it dangerous and defective.
 For example, if a seat belt is not attached properly to a car, it would be a manufacturing defect.
-If you have been injured in a car accident because of a defective product, call the Coye Law Firm today.
+If you have been injured in a car accident because of a defective product, contact an experienced car accident attorney today.

 Design defects are defects that exit in the original plan for making the product.
 A product is defective by design if the designers or engineers who made the original plan for the product included some flaw that they should have known would lead to injuries.
 An example of a design defect would be a saw that does not have a safety guard.
 Serious injuries can result from a design defect.

-If a manufacturer fails to properly warn you on the use of the product then it could also be defect.
-In these cases, the product is dangerous in its normal use under certain circumstances.
+Even the most flawlessly designed or manufactered products are not perfect.
+Often times, they require special care or use and warning labels need to reflect this.
+Manufacturers are not only required to specify how to properly use a product on a warning label, but they must also inform users of any hazards that may arise while using the product.
 For example, if an over-the-counter cold medicine could make you too sleepy to drive safely and leads to a car accident or wrongful death, the packaging must tell you so.
 If it does not, the manufacturer is legally liable for any injuries that result.
 This type of negligence can lead to a catastrophic personal injury if the circumstances have the potential.
+If you feel that you were effected by a product with an inadequte warning label, contact an experienced product defect attorney.

 Report a defective product to the Consumer Product Safety Commission with this form.